Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 The KitchenAid KCED606GBL is a 36-inch electric cooktop featuring five burners and a downdraft exhaust system.

-Features: The KitchenAid KCED606GBL has five burners varying sizes — six, eight, ten, and twelve inches.
-This provides flexibility for different cooking needs.
+Features: The KitchenAid KCED606GBL has five burners of varying sizes—six, eight, ten, and twelve inches—providing flexibility for different cooking needs.

-The 12-inch burner features a double-ring element, meaning it can also be used as a nine-inch burner.
-The cooktop offers a total wattage of 3,200 W, with individual elements having specific settings like Even-Heat Melt and Even-Heat Simmer for precise temperature control.
+The 12-inch burner features a double-ring element that can also be used as a nine-inch burner.
+The cooktop offers a total wattage of 3,200 W, and individual elements have specific settings like Even-Heat Melt and Even-Heat Simmer for precise temperature control.

 The downdraft element has a 300 CFM fan rating and three speeds, while the cooktop is coated to prevent scratches and comes with a one-year warranty on parts and labor, extending to five years on most parts.